codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ```
 web sh codecapsules.sh
 ```
-Now create just a single Backend Capsule, link it to your GitHub and do not add a build command.
-Bind it to your Redis Data Capsule and once it has finished building it should deploy with the web process demonised in the background and the worker in the foreground.
+Now create a single Backend Capsule, link it to your GitHub, and do not add a build command.
+Bind it to your Redis Data Capsule, and once it has finished building, it should deploy with the web process demonised in the background and the worker in the foreground.

+# Next Steps

-Voila!
-You just made use of background processing to handle tasks in order to improve the user experience.
-You could expand on this by routing the user to a more exciting page than our current load page, or even have the final document emailed to the user.
-The choice is up to you on how you would like to further profit from this smoother user experience.
+In this tutorial, we made use of background processing to handle tasks in order to improve the user's experience.
+You could expand on this by:
+- Routing the user to a more exciting page than our current load page.
+- Add functionality to email the final document to the user.